 This lightweight vacuum sealer comes with 15-quart size bags to get you started.
 You can use any food sealer bags up to 11.7 inches wide with this unit.
 Any generic or standard bags will work as well as the classic Food Saver Line.

 Food Saver 2 In 1 Sealer With Retractable Sealer Attachment

 While this is one of the more expensive sealers on our list, it is fast and convenient.
 The retractable sealer means you don’t have to buy extra attachments to vacuum seal various containers like jars so the price is more justified if you were planning sealing things besides just the standard bags.

 Stainless Steel has some major advantages in the kitchen.
-For starters it holds up to salty foods and it is simple to sanitize.
-If you are are a big clumsy in the kitchen the casing can take more of an impact than standard plastic casings.
+For starters, it holds up to salty foods and it is simple to sanitize.
+If you are a bit clumsy in the kitchen the casing can take more of an impact than standard plastic casings.

-Also, for those that want a contemporary and modern look in the kitchen, it is also acceptable choice.
-With so much competition for food sealer business, you no longer have to pay over a hundred for stainless steel.
+Also, for those that want a contemporary and modern look in the kitchen, it is also an acceptable choice.
+With so much competition in the food sealer business, you no longer have to pay over a hundred for stainless steel.

 This sealer comes in 4 different colors and has paid special attention to the problem of moisture from foods getting sucked into the sealer and causing it to malfunction and get dirtier than necessary during jobs.

 There is a seal-only option too for those times when you might not want to vacuum seal or are using the inching function to suck out as much air as you might want.
 Chances are you will want to just use the auto vacuum and seal for a lot of things.
 Just stick the bag and press down on either side.

 Commercial Vacuum Sealer Option